Assessing Special Populations in Middle School (Secondary Grading and Reporting)

 Teachers and parents/guardians should maintain realistically high expectations for ELs.
 When provided with appropriate scaffolding and differentiated resources, ELs can master and demonstrate understanding of rigorous content.
 Regular collaboration and consultation with ESOL teachers can apprise content teachers, teams, and parents/guardians of the student’s language development goals and academic expectations.
 By attending to students’ English language proficiency levels, the WIDA Performance Definitions, and the WIDA Can Do descriptors, teachers adjust instruction and assessment to the ELs specific language development needs.

-ELs enrolled in credit bearing classes may participate with an audit status.
+Middle School ELs enrolled in high school credit bearing classes may participate with an audit status.
 At any time an audit status may be changed to credit status at the request of the teacher if the student demonstrates the ability to fulfill the course requirements.

 Homebound and Home-based Instruction